Acex215/usd-exchange/docs/getting-started.md

 This `_install` folder will be copied into `$project_root/usdex` for this walkthrough.
 Note that the `target-deps` folder contains soft links on Linux and junctions on Windows, so any time it is copied, it requires deep copy commands or options.

-For more details on choosing build flavors & features, or different versions of the SDK, see the [repo_install_usdex](devtools.md#repo_install_usdex) documentation.
+For more details on choosing build flavors & features, or different versions of the SDK, see the [install_usdex](devtools.md#repo_install_usdex) documentation.

 #### Runtime Dependencies

 The `install_usdex` tool will assemble the exact runtime requirements based on the build flavor you have selected, so the easiest approach is to copy the file tree that it generated.

 There is some flexibility however.
-For more thorough details about how to deploy the runtime dependencies for an application or plugin using the OpenUSD Exchange SDK, see the **detailed runtime requirements** `TODO - link` section.
+For more thorough details about how to deploy the runtime dependencies for an application or plugin using the OpenUSD Exchange SDK, see the [detailed runtime requirements](./runtime-requirements.md).

 ### Sample Program